JuliaAudio/SampledSignals.jl/README.md

 ## Connecting Streams

 In addition to reading and writing buffers to streams, you can also set up direct stream-to-stream connections using the `write` function.
 For instance, if you have a sink `in` and a source `out`, you can connect them with `write(out, in)`.
 This will block the current task until the `in` stream ends, but you can give an optional third argument in samples or seconds to write a limited amount.
 The implementation just reads a block at a time from `in` and writes the received data to `out`.
-You can set the bufsize with a keyword argument, e.g. `write(out, in, bufsize=1024)` will read blocks of 1024 frames at a time.
-The default bufsize is 4096.
+You can set the blocksize with a keyword argument, e.g. `write(out, in, blocksize=1024)` will read blocks of 1024 frames at a time.
+The default blocksize is 4096.

 ## Conversions